Olesya Vadimovna Sokur

-Olesya Vadimovna Sokur (25 August 1960 – 1 January 2025) (in Ukrainian Сокур Олеся Вадимівна) was a Ukrainian biologist and biochemist and Doctor of Biological Sciences.
-She was tragically killed during a Russian drone attack on a Kyiv residence during the Russo-Ukrainian War.
+Olesya Vadimovna Sokur (Олеся Вадимівна Сокур; 25 August 1960 – 1 January 2025) was a Ukrainian biologist and biochemist and Doctor of Biological Sciences.
+She was killed during a Russian drone attack on her Kyiv residence during the Russo-Ukrainian war.

 Biography

-Sokur was born on 25 August 1960 in the city of Uman, Ukraine.
+Sokur was born on 25 August 1960 in the city of Uman.
 In 1982, she graduated from the Faculty of Biology of Taras Shevchenko National University of Kyiv with a degree in Biologist-biochemist, Teacher of biology and chemistry.

 She worked at the Institute of Clinical Radiology of the Scientific Center for Radiation Medicine of the Academy of Medical Sciences of Ukraine.
 She met her neurobiologist husband there and also defended her PhD thesis at the Academy on antioxidant systems in regions affected by the Chernobyl disaster.

 In 2001, she was employed at Taras Shevchenko National University of Kyiv as a senior research associate and head of the research laboratory Physical and Chemical Research Methods and as a member of the Academic Council.

 Beginning in 2003, Sokur held administrative positions as Deputy Dean of the Faculty of Biology and Deputy Director of the National Scientific Center "Institute of Biology and Medicine" for scientific work.